Schwartzblat/pork_ctf/README.md

 2. It can be solved.

 ## Common setup problems:

 1. Make sure you change the cmake version in the ./app/build.gradle to the one you have installed.
 2. You can run logcat to see the logs of the app, also you can run `netstat -ate` to check if the server is running.
 3. I have tested the challenge on a Samsung Galaxy S8+ Android 9 real device.
-If the challenge doesn't work on your device please let me know.
+If the challenge doesn't work on your device please let me know. **UPDATE**: I have tested the challenge on a Pixel 39 Android 14 emulator and it's fine.

 ## Contact: